Quantum Pseudorandomness and Classical Complexity: Pseudorandomness from a quantum oracle

-We expect that using the techniques of Chung, Guo, Liu, and Qian \cite{CGLQ20}, one can extend \Cref{thm:pru^u} to a security proof against adversaries with quantum advice.
-Some version of \cite[Theorem 5.14]{CGLQ20} likely suffices.
+We expect that using the techniques of Chung, Guo, Liu, and Qian \cite{CGLQ20-tradeoffs}, one can extend \Cref{thm:pru^u} to a security proof against adversaries with quantum advice.
+Some version of \cite[Theorem 5.14]{CGLQ20-tradeoffs} likely suffices.
 The idea is that breaking the PRU should remain hard even if $\Alg$ could query an explicit description of $O$ and explicit descriptions of $U_k$ for $k \in [2^n]$, which is a strictly more powerful model.
-But then this corresponds to the security game defined in \cite[Definition 5.12]{CGLQ20}, except that the range of the random oracle is $\Unitaries(D)$ rather than the finite set $[M]$.
+But then this corresponds to the security game defined in \cite[Definition 5.12]{CGLQ20-tradeoffs}, except that the range of the random oracle is $\Unitaries(D)$ rather than the finite set $[M]$.
+Perhaps a sufficiently fine discretization of $\Unitaries(D)$ would suffice to apply the \cite{CGLQ20-tradeoffs} framework.
+We believe this is doable but tedious, and leave it to future work.